LeoQ7/Rush/README.md

 # Rush
-A bash written in Rust for IST course of ShanghaiTech University.
+A toy bash written in Rust for IST course of ShanghaiTech University.

 >### Input language
 >